3 Biggest Retirement Fears and How to Beat Them

 3. Worries About Health and Healthcare Round Out the Big Retirement Fears

-The third biggest retirement fear are a set of concerns related to health and healthcare:
+The third biggest retirement fear is a set of concerns related to health and healthcare:

 How to Overcome Health and Healthcare Retirement Fears

-Still a little scared?
-There is continuing good news about medical care and health outcomes.
+If you’re still a little scared, there is continuing good news about medical care and health outcomes.
 Recent data even suggests that dementia rates are declining.

-Affording Healthcare: The average out of pocket health care expenditure for a 65 year old today will be a whopping $260,000 — not including long term care costs.
-Yep.
+Affording Healthcare: The average out of pocket health care expenditure for a 65-year-old today will be a whopping $260,000 – not including long term care costs.
 Your fears are well founded.

 Adequate Access to Healthcare: Your access to healthcare and the costs of those services varies greatly depending on where you live.
 Worse yet, where you live can be a big predictor of how long you live.

 In retirement, you may have more freedom to choose where you live, and access to high quality and affordable healthcare should be a big factor in your decision making about relocating.